MathLee/CMWNet/README.md

 # CMWNet
    This project provides the codes and results for 'Cross-Modal Weighting Network for RGB-D Salient Object Detection', ECCV 2020.
-[Paper link](https://arxiv.org/pdf/2007.04901.pdf).
+[Springer link](https://link.springer.com/chapter/10.1007/978-3-030-58520-4_39) or [arxiv link](https://arxiv.org/pdf/2007.04901.pdf) [Homepage](https://mathlee.github.io/)

    Our code is implemented based on the Caffe of FlowNet2.
 You should first install and compile the caffe according to the [FlowNet2](https://github.com/lmb-freiburg/flownet2).